-OCS assesses the toxicology of agricultural and veterinary chemicals and establishes the ADI and where applicable, the ARfD for a chemical.
+The Office of Chemical Safety (OCS) of the TGA assesses the toxicology of agricultural and veterinary chemicals and establishes the ADI and where applicable, the ARfD for a chemical.

-Both APVMA and FSANZ use these health standards in dietary exposure assessments.
+Both the APVMA and FSANZ use these health standards in dietary exposure assessments.